brunoalvesds/nodejs-api-boilerplate/README.md

 # nodejs-api-boilerplate
-Boilerplate com "clean architecture" para início de projetos API Rest, utilizando Node e Express.
+Boilerplate with "clean architecture" for starting Rest API projects, using Node and Express.